The Trial Pro Investigators

 Resources For Your Case

-At The Trial Professionals P.A., we use investigators to increase the value of your case.
+At Trial Pro, we use investigators to increase the value of your case.
 Our experienced, professional investigators are brought on whenever they can benefit our clients’ case.

 In an effort to return to normalcy, the parties involved in an accident often attempt to repair their vehicles as soon as possible.
 Unfortunately, the parties may make it more difficult to obtain photographs that accurately depict the extent of the property damage or indicate the cause of the accident.
-That is why The Trial Professionals P.A. employ skillful investigators to photograph the damage to all the vehicles involved in an accident within only a few days to ensure the evidence is properly recorded.
+That is why we. employ skillful investigators to photograph the damage to all the vehicles involved in an accident within only a few days to ensure the evidence is properly recorded.

 The Power of Pictures in Your Case